Back Track Adventures employ professional trek leaders, ensuring a safe and informed holiday.

-They attend to the smooth day-to-day operation of the trek so you can relax and enjoy the holiday.
+Your trek leaders attend to the smooth day-to-day operation of the trek so you can relax.
 They remember their first time over the Track and they know the challenges you will face.
-Our crew is dedicated to ensuring that you complete the challenge and enjoy the experience.
+We understand it is your challenge, but our crew is dedicated to ensuring that you complete it and enjoy the experience.

 Meet the Back Track Kokoda Trek Leaders

 Ray is equally at home leading groups in the mountains of Nepal, the jungles of Kokoda or the wilds of Africa.
 His energy, enthusiasm and zest for adventure are contagious.
-Ray has been acknowledged within the trekking Industry as one of the most highly experienced Nepal trekking guides and trek authorities in the world, having led over 50 treks in the Nepal Himalaya and having spent over 30 years researching trek routes.
+Ray has been acknowledged within the trekking industry as one of the most experienced Nepal trekking guides and trek authorities in the world.
+He has led over 50 treks in the Nepal Himalaya and spent over 30 years researching trek routes.
 You will be in safe hands on your journey across the Kokoda Track with Ray’s knowledge and expertise.
 As a qualified personal trainer, Ray is available to discuss what training is required to maximise your outdoor adventure.
 Ray is a Back Track Director.
-His father served in the AIF in New Guinea in WW2.
+His father served in the AIF in New Guinea in WWII.

-A passionate photographer and trekker, Damo just has that knack of ‘getting along’ with people, he’s an experienced leader and you’ll enjoy traveling with him.
+A passionate photographer and trekker, Damo just has that knack of ‘getting along’ with people.
+He’s an experienced leader and you’ll enjoy traveling with him.
 When not on the Kokoda Track or trekking in Nepal, you’ll find Damo riding his mountain bike or working at Paddy Palin in Brisbane.
-Many of Damo’s photographs are featured in this site.
+This website features many of his photographs.
 He is also leading Back Track’s Nepal Photography Tour.

 Damian’s philosophy on life is health, fitness & fun.
-As an Air Traffic Controller, Damian works in a disciplined & structured environment and has damn good fun along the way.
-In his spare time he enjoys mountain biking the trails in NZ, savouring the bushwalks of Tassie & motorcycling along the winding roads of Brisbane’s hinterland.
-Damian is motivated and focused to assist trekkers in experiencing Kokoda & to learn from the experience and make memories that will last a lifetime.
+As an Air Traffic Controller, Damian works in a disciplined & structured environment and has good fun along the way.
+In his spare time, he enjoys mountain biking the trails in NZ, savouring the bushwalks of Tassie & motorcycling along the winding roads of Brisbane’s hinterland.
+Damian is motivated to assist trekkers in experiencing Kokoda, to learn from the experience and make memories that will last a lifetime.

 Deanne enjoys the physical challenge of trekking and the buzz of being away from it all.
 After being an Army Officer for a number of years, she left to pursue a career in fitness, eventually switching to study medicine.
 Deanne has a keen interest in the history of the Kokoda Track and enjoys the challenge it holds.
 She is passionate about encouraging others to learn and explore all aspects of life.

-Jason is passionate about keeping fit and healthy whether it is for competing in obstacle courses, Kokoda Gold Coast challenge or walking the Kokoda Track.
-After his first trek, inspired by the campaign history, the mateship with the trek crew, the friendliness of the local people, and all things Kokoda, Jason loves to now share these same experiences with you.
+Jason is passionate about keeping fit and healthy, whether it is for competing in obstacle courses, Kokoda Gold Coast challenge or walking the Kokoda Track.
+He was inspired by the campaign history, the mateship with the trek crew, the friendliness of the local people during his first trek, and loves to share these same experiences with you.
 Like all our Leaders, he knows what a privilege it is to complete the Kokoda Track.
 He’s keen to help others achieve this remarkable privilege in a safe and caring environment.
-As a successful leader in the workplace, Jason is committed to provide his trekkers with an inspiring, memorable and uplifting experience.
+Jason is committed to providing his trekkers with an inspiring, memorable and uplifting experience.

-As a Senior Sergeant with the Tasmanian Police force and as a former member of the Police Search and Rescue Squad, Jason’s been fortunate in being able to spend a lot of time in Tassie’s beautiful great outdoors, skiing, trekking, abseiling and caving.
+As an Inspector with the Tasmanian Police force and as a former member of the Police Search and Rescue Squad, Jason’s been fortunate in spending a lot of time in Tassie’s beautiful great outdoors, skiing, trekking, abseiling and caving.
 Having trekked all the famous Tasmanian treks and spending most free time camping and fishing, leading treks along the Kokoda Track is just an extension of his life’s work.
-“Having played sport all my life, I am a big believer in team work and all working together to achieve a goal”.
-Jason’s philosophy on team work fits perfectly into Back Track’s goal of ensuring all trekkers complete the Track safely and happily.
-You’ll be safe, well informed and enjoy trekking with Jason.
+“Having played sport all my life, I am a big believer in teamwork and all working together to achieve a goal”.
+Jason’s philosophy on teamwork fits perfectly into Back Track’s goal of ensuring all trekkers complete the Track safely and happily.
+When trekking with Jason, you’ll be safe and well informed.

-Jo brings significant leadership and motivation skills and talent to the trekking environment from her role as business manager for a large Medical Practice.
-She is a very fit and accomplished trekker with significant Kokoda experience and is confident and relaxed in any outdoor environment.
-She has brought to her role as a Kokoda leader a heartfelt passion about the historical aspects of the Kokoda campaign and the local people who live along the Track.
-A popular leader you’ll enjoy trekking with her.
+Jo brings significant leadership, motivation skills and talent to the trekking environment from her role as business manager for a large Medical Practice.
+She is a very fit and accomplished trekker with significant Kokoda experience.
+Jo is confident and relaxed in any outdoor environment.
+Her heartfelt passion about the historical aspects of the Kokoda campaign and the local people who live along the Track is what Jo brings to her role as a Kokoda leader.
+A popular leader, you’ll enjoy trekking with her.

-Growing up in rural Australia, John developed a passion for the outdoors and enjoys the straight forward manner of life on the Track.
-Spending a number of summers in Colorado working in outdoor pursuits with youth he appreciates the greater connection people develop in themselves, others and the environment through experiences that immerse you in nature.
-John believes that the Kokoda Track is “nature on steroids.’
-John guides on the basis that the knowledge his trekkers gain of our Aussie heritage, their personal insights to themselves and the memories created by the shared experience of a small Team will shape our lives long after we have returned home.
+Growing up in rural Australia, John developed a passion for the outdoors.
+He enjoys the straight forward manner of life on the Track.
+His summers in Colorado working with young people in the outdoors has informed his appreciation for the value of experiences that immerse you in nature, and the connections you develop within yourself and with others.
+John believes that the Kokoda Track is “nature on steroids”.
+He guides on the basis that the knowledge his trekkers gain of our Aussie heritage, insights to themselves and the memories created by the shared experience will shape their lives long after they have returned home.

-Now Kathy has sold her business and the children are all grown up she has the extra time between her sporting and family commitments to be able to enjoy trekking the world.
+Now that Kathy has sold her business and the children are all grown up, she has the extra time between her sporting and family commitments to be able to enjoy trekking the world.
 She is a firm believer in team efforts as a real means of assisting people to achieve their personal goals.
-Having always been a team player she knows how to set the foundations for an enjoyable and safe trek.
-She has trekked in Africa, South America, Nepal and PNG and is committed to the belief that Kokoda Campaign history and its true significance to all Australians and the lessons to be learnt from the Kokoda Story should never be forgotten.
+Having always been a team player, she knows how to set the foundations for an enjoyable and safe trek.
+She has trekked in Africa, South America, Nepal and PNG.
+Kathy believes the Kokoda Campaign has true significance for all Australians and the lessons to be learnt from the Kokoda Story should never be forgotten.

-Martins leadership qualities have been admired by many.
+Many admire Martin’s leadership qualities.
 One trekker recently commented on his leadership abilities as ‘awesome’, and many others have described him as one of life’s ‘gentleman’, a description we most heartily endorse.
 Martin’s positive approach to life in general and his friendly nature make him a popular Kokoda leader.
 His knowledge of the Track and its history is superb.
 If you have the opportunity to trek with Martin, it will be an uplifting and enjoyable experience.

-Growing up in Rural NSW Matt developed a keen love for the bush and the great outdoors from a young age.
-Matt’s involvement in Army cadets and his families involvement in both the Great War and in New Guinea during in WWII really ignited his passion for the Australian Military and its history, in particular the Kokoda track campaign.
-Matt loves trekking throughout the Hawkesbury and Blue Mountains in NSW and the Tasmanian wildness and competes regularly in Triathlons and fitness events all over Australia.
+Growing up in Rural NSW, Matt developed a keen love for the bush and the great outdoors from a young age.
+Matt’s involvement in Army cadets and his families involvement in both the Great War and in New Guinea during in WWII really ignited his passion for the Australian Military and its history, in particular, the Kokoda track campaign.
+Matt loves trekking throughout the Hawkesbury and Blue Mountains in NSW and the Tasmanian wildness.
+He also competes regularly in Triathlons and fitness events all over Australia.
 Matt is extremely keen to share his passion for the people, culture and the amazing story of Kokoda.

-From her years as an officer in the army, Megs bring her leadership skills and her wide experience and love for the great outdoors into her role as a leader on the Kokoda Track and in South America.
+From her years as an officer in the army, Megs bring her leadership skills and her wide experience and love for the great outdoors into her role as a trek leader.
+Megan started with us leading Kokoda treks in 2005 and then gave her high-altitude skills a run, with treks over the Inca Trail in Peru and to the 5895m summit of Africa’s highest mountain, Kilimanjaro.
+In 2018, Megan will be leading our Everest High Passes adventure.
 A great travel companion, she’ll show you how to make health and fitness part of your lifestyle.